brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 I used two virtual machines in my Proxmox lab environment:

-1. Windows 10 workstation (victim): I disabled Windows defender to allow realistic payload execution.
+1. Windows 10 workstation (victim): I disabled Windows Defender to allow realistic payload execution.

 2. A Kali Linux system (attacker): I used Kali to launch the exploitation and post-exploitation actions.

-From the Kali machine, I used Metasploit’s PsExec module to gain NT AUTHORITY/SYSTEM access on the Windows 10 machine, then performed several post-exploitation actions:
+From the Kali machine, I used Metasploit’s PsExec module to gain `NT AUTHORITY/SYSTEM` access on the Windows 10 machine, then performed several post-exploitation actions:

--   Credential dumping using hashdump.
+-   Credential dumping using `hashdump`.

--   System reconnaissance (sysinfo, ps, getpid).
+-   System reconnaissance (`sysinfo`, `ps`, `getpid`).

--   File transfer (uploading nc.exe) and exfiltration.
+-   File transfer (uploading `nc.exe`) and exfiltration.

 -   Creating a Netcat backdoor for secondary C2 access.

 On the defender side, I investigated the incident using PowerShell and host-based forensics with Sysmon, configured with SwiftOnSecurity’s config.
-I Identified:
+I identified:

 -   Malicious service creation.